 - Author's full name on the title page: Qianqian Zhang.

-Chapter 2: A role for Arabidopsis phospholipase C3 (PLC3) in seed germination, lateral root formation and stomatal closure (Embargo until 01 June 2019)
+Chapter 2: A role for Arabidopsis phospholipase C3 (PLC3) in seed germination, lateral root formation and stomatal closure (Embargo up to and including 01 June 2019)

-Chapter 3: Functional characterization of PLC5 in Arabidopsis thaliana - knock-down affects lateral root initiation while overexpression stunts root hair growth and enhances drought tolerance (Embargo until 01 June 2019)
+Chapter 3: Functional characterization of PLC5 in Arabidopsis thaliana - knock-down affects lateral root initiation while overexpression stunts root hair growth and enhances drought tolerance (Embargo up to and including 01 June 2019)

-Chapter 4: Role for Arabidopsis PLC7 in stomatal closure, mucilage adherence, and leaf serration (Embargo until 01 June 2019)
+Chapter 4: Role for Arabidopsis PLC7 in stomatal closure, mucilage adherence, and leaf serration (Embargo up to and including 01 June 2019)